 This final tip might seem a bit counter-intuitive.
 After all, isn’t the whole point of re-negotiating a contract to continue working for your client?

-Whatever the reason, it’s important to be honest with your client about where things stand with you in your current freelancing career.
+Well, yes — but sometimes things just come to an impasse and it’s much better for all parties if you just cut your losses and move on.
 Clients do come and go for freelancers, and if you feel your current work relationship isn’t as mutually beneficial as it once was, you need to be upfront about this.

-Being a freelancer gives you a chance to make money on your own terms — but in order to earn a decent wage you need to know your own worth and communicate it to others.
+Being a freelancer gives you a chance to make money on your own terms — but in order to earn a decent wage, you need to know your own worth and communicate it to others.
 While you may have started your career working for low rates, there’s no reason you have to keep doing that in the long term.

 Schedule time to re-negotiate your salary, showcase your growing value, and keep your eye on future clients.
-Remember: you’re offering a valuable service and there are plenty of clients out there willing to pay top dollar for your skills.
+Remember: you’re offering a valuable service, and there are plenty of clients out there willing to pay top dollar for your skills.